zy0531/CS8395_ProjectOne_ARBookCover/README.md

 The image of the back cover has only been rated as one star (total 5 stars), which means it is not that suitable for augmented reality, so the interaction is not that sensitive especially when users keep slightly moving the cover inevitably or hold the book with some angles or positions.

 ## How to run the code
-Download AR_BookCover file and install AR_BookCover.apk on an Android phone(Android 8.0.0).
+Download AR_BookCover.apk from AR_BookCover file and install it on an Android phone(Android 8.0.0).
 Then run the app by referencing the interaction description.